 - Timed Out means that the user has been logged in and DMA was communicating with our servers, but the user has been logged off for more than 4 hours.

 - Failed means that the DMA was not able to be installed.
 Usually, there is a security program or policy blocking the agent installation.

-- Not Installed means the DMA installer has not been run or this is a duplicate user entry.
+- Not Installed or Email Sent means the DMA installer has not been installed or ran yet on the end user machine or this is a duplicate user entry.
 Duplicates happen when the agent is installed but is not able to match the user profile with the email address in the Users List.

 - Users with a status of Failed or Not Installed will not have their Outlook email profiles reconfigured by DeploymentPro.